ckatzer4/docker-F.U.N.K.O./README.md

  * for querying a [MS sql database](https://docs.microsoft.com/en-us/sql/connect/odbc/linux/installing-the-microsoft-odbc-driver-for-sql-server-on-linux)
  * using [kerberos authentication](https://www.eyrie.org/~eagle/software/kstart/)

 Much inspiration taken from [tiagngolo/uwsgi-nginx-docker](https://github.com/tiangolo/uwsgi-nginx-flask-docker).
-See his documentation for more details
+See his documentation for more details.

+## kerberos authentication
+Right now, it is expected that the user will populate krb5.conf and krb5.keytab with the necessary authentication information before building.
+As such, krb5.conf is the default configuration file and krb5.keytab is empty!

+For more information on building and using keytab files, see [this resource](https://kb.iu.edu/d/aumh)